 Composted soil improves plant growth by balancing soil density, and this balance allows plants to produce better roots in the soil, which contributes to improved plant growth.
 Established plants have a deep root system and can handle a pH level ranging from 4.5 to 8.2, but the soil pH should be between 5.2 and 8.7 to ensure optimum performance.

 In contrast, all Elephant Grass plants are considered robust feeders, necessitating rich, fertile, somewhat acidic soil to thrive.
-Treat your plants with a slow-release, water-soluble fertiliser such as 20-20-20 or a similar product every month.
+Treat your plants with a slow-release, water-soluble fertilizer such as 20-20-20 or a similar product every month.

 After planting the elephant grass, water it thoroughly to saturate the soil to around 6 inches.
 Maintain an even moisture level in the soil, but avoid allowing it to get saturated by applying water two to three times per week while the roots form in the newly transplanted area.